sandrina-p/essential-webpack-boilerplate/README.md

 }),
 ```

+### Add JS file
-2. `chunks: ['my-page']` refers to the key of your JS file entry points.
-That key is on `line 26`.
+`chunks: ['my-page']` refers to the key of your JS file entry point (`line 26`).

 There you set the entry points for your project.
 Each entry point is a JS file.

 Just add a new entry-point with the same name as the `chunks` value used on the step before.

 ```js
 entry: {